Research

 Interests

 Human beings are capable of advanced thoughts, emotions, relationships, and behaviors unlike that seen in any other species.
 This may seem like an obvious statement, but if one breaks down the mind into its constituent parts, it becomes clear that intricate algorithmic rule-based systems and real-time processing resources piece together human experience as a whole.
-Oliver is interested in how the systems of the human brain work, how they generate the abstract information "deep structures" of the mind, how and why mental health conditions emerge from these systems, and how such insights allow us to integrate and augment counseling interventions.
+Oliver is interested in how the systems of the human brain work, how they generate the abstract information "deep structures" of the mind, how and why psychopathology emerges from these systems, and how such insights allow us to integrate and augment psychometric instruments and counseling interventions.

 A separate strand of Oliver's interests concerns how the presence of mental health conditions impact people's lives at the social level, and how awareness of these factors can provide an empirical basis for advocacy efforts.